rberenguel/nt/README.md

 Shortcuts are optional, you can find more about how to set links up in general in the `links.js` file.

 Shortcuts can be more than one letter as long as they do not overlap.
-So, don't use `gg` for one link and `gga` for another.
-If you want to have a lot of links, you can optionally add columns, separators and tweak the font size without needing to the CSS (even if it is available to edit, it is always a hassle!).
+So, don't use `gg` for one link and `gga` for another: `gg` will capture your keys first.
+If you want to have a lot of links, you can optionally add columns, separators and tweak the font size and any other properties of the container div without needing to modify the CSS (even if it is available to edit, it is always a hassle).

-## <a name='Installation'></a>Installation
+## <a name='WhyvanillaJavascriptandwhynotpublishitasarealextension'></a>Why vanilla Javascript, and why not publish it as a "real" extension?

+The whole point I had in writing this was having access to everything in the extension without needing to rebuild it.
+By using vanilla, run-of-the-mill JS not only I can avoid a build toolchain, but adding any new functionality is as easy as opening any text editor and adding it to `utilities.js`.
+Changing styles?
+Just change `style.css`.
+Adding backgrounds?
+Same, you get the idea.

+As such, packaging this as an extension makes no sense: once packed it is _not_ customizable, it has no settings, no background worker, no `ObjectStorage`.
+Configuration _is_ code.

 ## <a name='Installing'></a>Installing